dhh1128/sivanea.com/doggy.md

 Now the snake slithered quickly toward Rafa.
 The horse, which had been patiently standing a few yards away, saw the reptile and ran away skittishly.
 Rafa tried to call it, to get it back, but the horse paid no attention to him.
 In a few minutes it disappeared over the horizon, leaving a little cloud of dust and an ominous silence.

 In the confusion, Rafa forgot about the snake.
 Later, when he had given up on the horse, he collapsed on a large rock, and he remembered.
 Where could it be?
 Almost as soon as he thought it, he heard the quiet, sinister rattle.
-It was very near--yes--very near.
+It was very near &mdash; yes &mdash; very near.
 Slowly he rotated his head left.
 It was there, a foot from his ankle.
 Ready to bite him.

 Rafa's thoughts raced.
 How to distract it, without provoking a strike?
 Then he remembered the sombrero.
 Slowly he tilted his head to the side, more and more and more.
 The sombrero was stuck.
 He sweat profusely.
 The sound of the snake was a thunder in his ears now.
 Every agonizing second it grew louder.
 He dared not move his legs.
 Or his arms.
 With infinite caution he raised his chin, and leaned once again.
 This time the sombrero was looser because he was sweating so much.
 The sombrero wobbled briefly, then fell.